-Alas, the goal is for colleagues and people you meet to comfortably understand you.
+Alas, the goal is for colleagues and people you meet to comfortably understand you as you speak.

-How to improve your English pronunciation when things are tough
+How to improve your English pronunciation when your motivation is low

 Remember, when communicating sometimes it’s not you, it’s more about the person in front of you.